bnb-chain/bnb-chain.github.io/docs/BC-FAQs.md

 For more information about this process please check the [listing guide](https://github.com/binance-chain/docs-site/blob/master/docs/list.md).

-### How would a third-party integrate with Binance Chain and Binance DEX?
+### How would a third-party integrate with Beacon Chain  and Binance DEX?

-A wallet provider may choose to only support the feature set of Binance Chain, which would just cover wallets, addresses, balances and transfers.<br/>
+A wallet provider may choose to only support the feature set of Beacon Chain , which would just cover wallets, addresses, balances and transfers.<br/>
 To improve their implementation further, they could choose to integrate Binance DEX which would add trading (order placement and cancellation), historical order and trade views, charts, etc.